The Netherlands - Visa & Residence Permit Guidelines

 - Proof of health and liability insurance coverage

 You will submit payment and all required documentation to your exchange host admission office once after you have been admitted.
-They will prompt you to begin this process via e-mail.
+They will prompt you to begin this process via e-mail and will typically send instructions on the process.
+Please be sure you have your host university’s email in your saved accounts and check your spam folders for any important correspondence.

 Once the Admissions Office has received all your documents and fees, they will submit your residence permit application to the Dutch Immigration Department (IND).
 The application procedure usually takes four to six weeks.